iKevinY/GrammarChecker/README.md

 # GrammarChecker

-A simple, rulae-based application that checks grammar mistakes in input sentences.
+A simple, rule-based application that checks grammar mistakes in input sentences.

 To run [GrammarChecker], launch SWI-Prolog and load `checker.pl`, then run `q.` before each query.